If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 • For custom backups, select the days and time that you want your backups to run.

 3. Click the check mark at the top right to save your settings.
+The Backup schedule card will now show the updated backup time/s.

 How to recover a backup set